 To avoid the need for our volunteers to handle cash we will be selling some souvenirs, books and cards but can only accept payment by card, Apple and Google Pay.
 The minimum payment we can accept is £1.00.

-We will continue to accept cash donations via the donation boxes in the Museum, as we can manage the risk of handling cash more easily when we empty the donation boxes with no visitors are present.
-Alternatively we can now accept payments by card, Apple and Google Pay or you can donate via Virgin Money Giving
+We will continue to accept cash donations via the donation boxes in the Museum, as we can manage the risk of handling cash more easily when we empty the donation boxes with no visitors present.
+Alternatively we can now accept donations by card, Apple and Google Pay or you can donate via Virgin Money Giving